 FAQ

-What is a non-dom tax programme?
+What is a non-dom tax program?

-A non-dom tax programme is a remittance basis of taxation, whereby those who qualify are only liable for tax on foreign income and gains they bring into the country or they pay a significantly reduced tax rate regardless of their income.
+A non-dom tax program is a remittance basis of taxation, whereby those who qualify are only liable for tax on foreign income and gains they bring into the country or they pay a significantly reduced tax rate regardless of their income.

-Which EU countries offer non-dom tax programmes?
+Which EU countries offer non-dom tax program?

 Do I need to own property in the country to qualify?

-Do non-dom programmes cover corporate taxes?
+Do non-dom programs cover corporate taxes?

 The information provided is for general guidance only.
 Astons does not provide tax advice, but can assist with obtaining residency and citizenship through investment under current international programs.
 For detailed consultation, please contact our specialists.